Gary Alexander (footballer)

 Gary George Alexander (born 15 August 1979) is an English former professional footballer.
-He was recently interim manager of Cray Wanderers.
+He is currently manager of Erith & Belvedere.

 Alexander previously played for West Ham United, Exeter City, Swindon Town, Hull City, Leyton Orient, Millwall, Brentford, Crawley Town, AFC Wimbledon and Burton Albion.
 He was also caretaker manager of Crawley Town alongside Martin Hinshelwood.

 Playing career

 West Ham United and Exeter City

 Alexander was born in Lambeth.
 He began his career with West Ham United, but his first taste of first team football came with a loan spell at Exeter City in the 1999–2000 season.
 Alexander scored 16 goals in 37 league games for the Grecians and although he was only on-loan to Exeter, became their Player of the Season.
 His form with Exeter convinced Swindon Town to sign him from West Ham for £300,000 in July 2000.

 Swindon Town

 Alexander's time at Swindon was short.
 He played only one season, scoring seven goals in 43 appearances in all competitions.